What Zomato CEO's Father Told Him When He Pitched Startup Idea

 The video was shared on X by the Union Minister under the hashtag: "Tech leaders with NaMo".
 The caption read, "This government and their initiatives enabled a small-town boy like me to build something like Zomato, which employs lakhs of people today!"

-A user commended the business owner, saying, “Incredible how @deepigoyal transformed his humble beginnings into the success of @zomato, employing lakhs.
+A user praised Mr Goyal, saying, “Incredible how @deepigoyal transformed his humble beginnings into the success of @zomato, employing lakhs.
 This government's policies make such journeys possible.
 Let's celebrate our tech leaders!”

 Another comment read, “Grateful for the opportunities created by #ModiGovernment.
 Proving that a humble background can't stop you from achieving greatness. @zomato's success story is a testament to that!”